Constant-delay enumeration for SLP-compressed documents: Evaluation of annotated automata over SLP-compressed strings

 \oldReturn\Return {\operatorname{len}}

 \paragraph{The algorithm} We present the evaluation algorithm for the $\enumraa$ problem in Algorithm~\ref{alg:evaluation}.
-As expected, the main procedure \textproc{Evaluation} receives as input an unambiguous annotated automaton $\cA = (Q,\Sigma, \oalph, \Delta,q_0,F)$ and an SLP $S = (N, \Sigma, R, S_0)$, and enumerates all outputs in $\sem{\cA}(\doc(S))$.
+As expected, the main procedure \textproc{Evaluation} receives as input an unambiguous annotated automaton $\cA = (Q,\Sigma, \oalph, \Delta,\qinit,F)$ and an SLP $S = (N, \Sigma, R, S_0)$, and enumerates all outputs in $\sem{\cA}(\doc(S))$.
 To simplify the notation, in Algorithm~\ref{alg:evaluation} we assume that $\cA$ and $S$ are globally defined, and we can access them in any subprocedure.
-Similarly, we use a \dsabbr{} $\cD$, and matrix $M_X$ and integer $\lenx_X$ for every $X \in N \cup \Sigma$, which can globally be accessed at any place as well.
+Similarly, we use a \dsabbr{} $\cD$, and, for every $X \in N \cup \Sigma$, a matrix $M_X$ and an integer $\lenx_X$, which can globally be accessed at any place as well.

-The main purpose of the algorithm is to compute $M_X$ and $\lenx_X$.
+The main purpose of the algorithm is to compute $M_X$ and $\lenx_X$ recursively.
 On one hand, $M_X$ is a $Q\times Q$ matrix where each node entry $M_X[p,q]$ represents all outputs of partial runs from $p$ to $q$.
 On the other hand, $\lenx_X$ is the length of the string $R^*(X)$ (i.e., the string produced from $X$).
-Both $M_X$ and $\lenx_X$ start undefined, and we compute them recursively, beginning from the non-terminal symbol $S_0$ and by calling the method $\textproc{NonTerminal}(S_0)$ (line 3).
-After $M_{S_0}$ was computed, we can retrieve the set $\sem{\cA}(S)$ by taking the union of all partial runs outputs from the initial state $q_0$ to a state $q \in F$, and storing them in node $v$ (lines 4-6).
-Finally, we can enumerate $\sem{\cA}(S)$ by enumerating all outputs represented by $v$ (line 7).
+Both $M_X$ and $\lenx_X$ start undefined, and we compute them recursively, beginning from the non-terminal symbol $S_0$ and by calling the method $\textproc{NonTerminal}(S_0)$~(line 3).
+After $M_{S_0}$ was computed, we can retrieve the set $\sem{\cA}(S)$ by taking the union of all partial run's outputs from an initial state $p\in\qinit$ to a state $q \in F$, and storing it in node $v$ (lines 4-6).
+Finally, we can enumerate $\sem{\cA}(S)$ by enumerating all outputs represented by~$v$~(line 7).
+The reason why these outputs can be printed without repetitions, in short, is because every (relevant) call to {\sf union} and {\sf prod} is done while respecting the conditions of a duplicate-free \dsabbr.
+The details are in the proof of Theorem~\ref{theo:evaluation}, in a dedicated paragraph titled {\em duplicate-freeness}.